ubccpsc/310/resources/readings/Security.md

 1. ***Validation***: Finally, testing and security reviews are crucial to check the mitigation steps have been successful.

-There are various kinds, or personas, of unauthorized users, all of whom may have different motivations for compromising a system.
+There are various kinds (personas) of unauthorized users, all of whom may have different motivations for compromising a system.

 * Accidental attackers.
 * Disgruntled employees.